jnozzi/cocoadev.com/SiteContent/General/WorkingWithOxfordDictionary.markdown

 ----

 Typing "Oxford" into Spotlight quickly found the Oxford dictionary package located at /Library/Dictionaries/.
 The relevant files are inside the Contents folder of this package.
 I dunno what the format is.
 Good luck.
-''Those files seem to be encrypted.
-I have checked them out before, but could not make any sense of it.''
+*Those files seem to be encrypted.
+I have checked them out before, but could not make any sense of it.*

-Well, ''.dict/Contents/dict_body are XML files with a well-defined DTD, while dictionary_'' are binary indexes into it, in some proprietary Apple format.
-You might get away by parsing the XML file if you want, but it's many [[MBs]] long (16 MB for the thesaurus, 79 MB for the Oxford dictionary).
+Well, *.dict/Contents/dict_body are XML files with a well-defined DTD, while dictionary_* are binary indexes into it, in some proprietary Apple format.
+You might get away by parsing the XML file if you want, but it's many General/MBs long (16 MB for the thesaurus, 79 MB for the Oxford dictionary).

 ----